monerium/smart-contracts/README.md

   // Returns the number tokens associated with an address. balanceOf(who)

-  // Returns the allowance for a spender allowance(owner, spender)
+  // Returns the allowance for a spender. allowance(owner, spender)
 }